 Fifty-nine percent of its “pinners” are women between 25 and 40 years of age.
 Women also make up 58% of its unique visitors.

-The site is so popular they are controlling growth by making you enter your email address to get on a waiting list to become a pinner.
+The site is so popular, it is controlling growth by making you enter your email address to get on a waiting list to become a pinner.
 However, this should only take a couple of days.

-Of course, if you know a pinner you can ask them for an invite.
+Of course, if you know a pinner, you can ask him or her for an invite.

 How to pin